turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 ## Checks for Understanding
 1. What are some use cases for consuming an API?
 1. What is the difference between a JSON object an an API's response object?
-1. Whwy should we structure/refactor our code into objects and classes when consuming an API?
+1. Why should we structure/refactor our code into objects and classes when consuming an API?